Developers-Collective/NewerGEM/readme.md

 ## Installation ##

 ### Reggie ###
-Copy the game patch "NewerGEM" to your Reggie\reggiedata\patches directory.
+- Copy the game patch "NewerGEM" to your Reggie\reggiedata\patches directory.
 All NewerGEM features and included assets should show up when loading the game patch.

 ### riivolution ###
 - Copy the game root directory (\riivolution\NewerGEM) to the root of your SD.
 Compiled NewerRes and all assets are included.
 - Also, make sure to copy the folder with the .xml file to your SD as well (\riivolution\riivolution\NewerGEM.xml).

-To create an ISO, the usual method can be used with Newer_Mod_ISO_Builder.
+The usual method with Newer_Mod_ISO_Builder works well to create an ISO.

 ### Resources ###
 In this folder you can find animation data, randomization data, readme's, and other files that belong to the tileset packs.